 - Best Beach – Magens Bay Beach

-- Best Free Activity – Hike to Mermaid’s Chair
+- Free activity – Hike to Mermaid’s Chair

-- Best Activity for Kids – Pirate Treasure Museum
+- Activity for kids – Pirate Treasure Museum

-- Best Activity for Adults – Relax on the Beach All Day!
+- Activity for adults – Relax on the Beach All Day!

 - Best Food – Any Caribbean Food Tour